BoundlessLove/api_client/README.md

 *Note: For its use, a file called config.php needs to be added, which contains the ApiKey needed to authenticate to the API Server.
 This is needed in addition to the oauth_server code's authorisation, in order to communicate with the BoundlessLove/api_server2.*

-## Pre-Requisite: Setup virtual hosts on default apache2 server running on Ubuntu 22.04 LTS on port 8080 (accessible via http://localhost:8080)
+## Pre-Requisite: Setup virtual host on default apache2 server running on Ubuntu 22.04 LTS on port 8080 (accessible via http://localhost:8080)
 Apache was used.
 The process used was as following:
 ### a.
 Verify Apache has php module Enabled
 #### i.
 Run 'apache2ctl -M | grep php'.
 Outcome should show something like 'php_module (shared)'.
 If not continue with below steps.